Day 1 - Arrival at Balmaceda Airport

 After the trail’s initial ascent, you will hike along rocky outcroppings, across high alpine valleys, and through enchanted forests of moss-covered beech trees.
 The glaciated peaks are at your shoulder and the waters of the lake are below your feet.
 Keep an eye skyward in search of an Andean condor, with its distinctively broad wingspan.
 Near the lake’s end are spectacular views far up the Solér Valley, to where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.

 Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across a forested pasture to the dock, boats, houses, and barns of the main ranch, all of which you’ve been glimpsing from a distance.
 It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house accompanied by the sounds of horses soft grazing on home pasture.
-Trekking distance is approximately 12 kilometres (7 mi).
+Trekking distance is approximately 12km (7 miles).

 Day 4 - Peaks, Condors and sandy beaches